tinvukhac/Simba/README.md

 How to run this code?
 ---------------------
 All of new implementation were located at `org.apache.spark.examples`.
-Please clone this source code to your own machine.
+Please clone this source code to your own machine, then copy POIs ("POIs.csv") and trajectories ("trajectories.csv") dataset to "./datasets".
 Make sure that you already installed SBT tool (http://www.scala-sbt.org/) to build Scala code.

 Go to your project path, then run the "sbt" command to start working with SBT interactive environment.